Are you looking for the best knee wraps to get you going with your squat routines?

 How Do You Put on Knee Wraps?

-To put on knee wraps, start below the knee joint (on the high part of the shin) and work your way up to the edge of the thigh.
+Putting on knee wraps is just like gearing your arms up with a pair of wrist wraps.
+Start below the knee joint (on the high part of the shin) and work your way up to the edge of the thigh.

 The idea is to wrap tightly on either side of the actual knee joint, to provide stability in the bottom of a squat when the joint is at 90 degrees.

-You want them to be tight enough to provide stability, but not so tight that they cut off circulation.
+You want the loop closure to be tight enough to provide stability, but not so tight that they cut off circulation.
 As your knee wraps wear in, you’ll find they feel more comfortable during heavy squats.

 One of Mark Bell’s (who created the Slingshot knee wraps) athletes shows you how to put knee wraps on in this video.